The Story of Princess Zeineb and King Leopard: Chile

 In a Chilean tale collected by Chilean folklorist Yolando Pino Saavedra with the title Ramoncita, an old man lives with his three daughters Rosita, Juanita and Ramoncita.
 One day, the man passes by a swamp and a little frog asks the man to marry one of his daughters.
 The man goes back home and questions his daughters which shall marry the frog: the elder two refuse, but Ramoncita agrees and she marries the frog.
 When the old man goes out for a while, the frog tells Ramoncita he is to sleep by her side wrapped in a handkerchief, and he must be undisturbed until midnight for him to fully become a man.
 However, Juanita and Rosita enter her sister's room and mock her for sleeping with an animal on her bed.
 The frog wakes up and feels insulted that Ramoncita's sisters interrupted him, so the girl can only find him across the sea, so gives her a magic kerchief, and vanishes.
 Ramoncita decides to look for him and goes to the seashore, then uses the magic kerchief to open up a dry path for her until she reaches a city, where she rents a house from two old ladies.
-The ladies also find has a companion named Chinita.
-In the city, there are three priests, each of them pays a visit to Ramoncita and Chinita: the first priest compliments Ramoncitas guitar playing, and she uses the magic kerchief to have the priest play the guitar all night.
+The ladies also find her a companion named Chinita.
+In the city, there are three priests, each of them pays a visit to Ramoncita and Chinita: the first priest compliments Ramoncita's guitar playing, and she uses the magic kerchief to have the priest play the guitar all night.
 The second priest comes and is served a glass of water, and Ramoncita uses the kerchief to have the second priest drink water all night.
 Lastly, the third priest comes and is served a cup of tea, who Ramoncita enchants to drink all night long.
 Some time later, the three priests take Ramoncita, Chinita and the old ladies to court, and are further humiliated by Ramoncita enchanting them to chase after the mules.